dbcli/pgcli/docs/pages/full_screen_apps.rst

 instance, a key binding.

 When :func:`~prompt_toolkit.application.Application.run()` is called, the event loop will run until the application is done.
+An application will quit when :func:`~prompt_toolkit.application.Application.exit()` is called.

 The layout